Ousted U.S. envoy to Ukraine tells impeachment hearing she had no political agenda

 The focus of the impeachment inquiry is a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy, who was elected in May, to open the investigations.

-Democrats are looking into whether Trump abused his power by withholding $391 million in U.S. security aid to Ukraine as leverage to pressure Kiev.
+Democrats are looking into whether Trump abused his power by withholding $391 million in U.S. security aid to Ukraine as leverage to pressure Kiev to investigate Joe Biden, who is a leading contender for the Democratic nomination to take on Trump in the 2020 election.

 The money, approved by the U.S. Congress to help a U.S. ally combat Russia-backed separatists in the eastern part of the country, was later provided to Ukraine.

 “Ambassador Yovanovitch was serving our nation’s interest in fighting corruption in Ukraine, but she was considered an obstacle to the furtherance of the president’s personal and political agenda.
-For that she was smeared and cast aside,” Democratic committee chairman Adam Schiff said in his opening statement.
+For that she was smeared and cast aside,” Schiff said.

-“The powers of the presidency are immense, but they are not absolute and cannot be used for a corrupt purpose,” he said.

 Trump has denied any wrongdoing and calls the impeachment probe a sham.